 A. No. All full-time entering freshmen are eligible.

-Q. Do I need to bring a letter of recommendation?
+Q. Do I need to submit a letter of recommendation?

 Q. Are there scholarships for concert band instruments?